SanjayaKumarSahoo/naive-bayes-classifier/README.md

 # naive-bayes-classifier

-A classification case study with help of Naive Bayes Classifier
+A classification case study with help of Naive Bayes Classifier.
+Follow the description in respective problem section.